kylerosser/emergent-behaviour/README.md

 This results in realistic group formations of animal motion.

+Use `MOUSE1` to steer boids towards your mouse.

 ## Ants
 [Ant Colony Simulations](https://softologyblog.wordpress.com/2020/03/21/ant-colony-simulations/) model how ants forage for food, and bring it back to their nests using only pheromone trails for navigation.